WebRTC: Real-Time Communication For The Internet Of Things

 To sum things up, WebRTC offers a number of capabilities that enhance the development of IoT applications.

-• High-definition video communication: WebRTC helps implement secure data streaming between browsers, involving both audio and video.
+• High-definition video communication: WebRTC helps implement secure audio/video streaming between browsers, involving both audio and video.

 • Mobile-to-mobile connections: Since mobile applications can use web interfaces, WebRTC is not limited to running on desktop web browsers; native libraries are available for Android and iOS.